International Time Capsule Society

 The International Time Capsule Society (ITCS) is an organization established in 1990 to promote the careful study of time capsules.
 It strives to document all types of time capsules throughout the world.
-The group is headquartered at Oglethorpe University in Atlanta, Georgia.
+When founded, the group was headquartered at Oglethorpe University in Atlanta, Georgia.

 Founding ITCS committee members have for years researched and consulted about time capsules.
 ITCS founders include four time capsule experts from across the United States and Europe: